lucasnewman/f5-tts-mlx/README.md

 --ref-text "This is the caption for the reference audio."
 ```

+If your output's beginning is cut, make sure to leave at least 1 second of silence at the end of reference audio.
+Also, the length of input counts as part of the chunk size (30s), so shorter reference audio might be better.

 You can convert an audio file to the correct format with ffmpeg like this:

 ```bash